 4. Cat’s eyes show their emotions

-5. All cats start with blue eyes
+5. All cats are born with blue eyes

 6. Almost all white cats have blue eyes